TheNosiriN/thenosirin.github.io/blog/babylon_planets/babylon_planets.md

 ## Conclusion
 ![babylon_showcase5](babylonjs_planets2.jpeg)

 This project was as fun as it was frustrating to create, and I learnt so many new thing in graphics programming in the process.
-But this was only the beginning in a long journey in astronomy.
+But this was only the beginning of a long journey in astronomy.